ibexa/documentation-developer/docs/guide/search/search.md

 ## Custom Criteria and Sort Clauses

-Sometimes you will find that standard Search Criteria and Sort Clauses provided with [[= product_name_oss =]] are not sufficient for your needs.
+Sometimes you will find that standard Search Criteria and Sort Clauses provided with [[= product_name =]] are not sufficient for your needs.
 Most often this will be the case if you have a custom Field Type using external storage which cannot be searched using the standard Field Criterion.

 !!!note